 Criminal speeding is a common traffic violation that can have a devastating outcome.
 Drivers that make the decision to speed put themselves and other drivers on the road at risk for possible collisions or other accidents.
 If the state can prove that you were speeding at a criminal level, you could face serious consequences including possible jail time, fines, and probation.

 If you have been arrested for criminal speeding in Arizona, you’ll want to seek legal counsel immediately.
 An experienced Peoria criminal speeding attorney can help you build a solid defense while protecting your rights every step of the way.

 Criminal Speeding Laws in Peoria

-According to ARS §28-702.02, there are three main ways that a driver can be charged with criminal speeding.
-These include when a driver exceeds the speed limit by 20 mph, exceeds 85 mph on freeways or highways, or exceeds 35 mph in a school zone.
+Under Arizona Revised Statute SS28-702.02, drivers can be charged with criminal speeding in three ways.
+These include exceeding the speed limit by 20 mph or more; exceeding 85 mph on freeways or highways; or exceeding 35 mph in school zones.

 Criminal Speeding Penalties in Peoria